tomuxmon/xml-mut/readme.md

 ### Value selectors

-You might notice that both `equals` and `value assignment` end with squere bracket indexer `[]`.
-Currently it supports 4 types of value selectors.
+You might notice that both the `equals` and `value assignment` end with a square bracket indexer `[]`.
+Currently, it supports 4 types of value selectors.

 #### Attribute

-Attribute selector starts with `@` sign and looks like this: `[@name]`.
-Here we are saying we want to pick a value from nodes name attribute.
+The attribute selector starts with `@` sign and looks like this: `[@name]`.
+Here we are saying we want to pick a value from the node name attribute.
 Example in a where clause:

 ```sql
 GET Project/ItemGroup/PackageReference
 WHERE [@Include] == "Mono.Cecil"
 ```

-if we had XML like below:
+if we had XML like the below:

 ```xml
 <Project>